 Moving on to one of the company’s luxury brand, the Grand Seiko.
 These watches are not cheap, costing several thousands of dollars.
 The technology and craftsmanship that go into making them, however, is something to be admired.

 According to the brand’s website, the watches of this collection were specially made by master craftsmen in the company’s exclusive studios: “Each Grand Seiko watch is instantly recognizable because of its simplicity of form and its understated elegance.”

 Referred to as watches for a lifetime and more, these watches were made by hand by experts making use of the most advanced technology.

 Grand Seiko was launched in 1960.
 The company had one goal in mind: “to build a watch that would be as precise, durable, easy to wear and beautiful as humanly possible.”
-This was a sign that the brand wanted to go further—the current collections were already doing very well, but staying true to their passion in craftsmanship, they decided to do more.
+This was a sign that the brand wanted to go further—the current collections were already doing very well, but staying true to their passion for craftsmanship, they decided to do more.

-Today, Grand Seiko is considered as one of the best in terms of expertise in both electronic and mechanical watchmaking.
+Today, Grand Seiko is considered one of the best in terms of expertise in both electronic and mechanical watchmaking.

 The Grand Seiko line, which is usually compared to luxury watches such as Rolex and Omega, can be divided into three main categories: the Elegance collection, the Heritage collection, and the Sport collection.

 There are also some limited-edition models (such as the SBGC229 off the Sport collection) that are featured on the Grand Seiko website.
 To get to know the other popular Grand Seiko watches, visit their site here.